georgeliaw/local-setup/README.md

 This repo is used to configure a fresh local desktop environment to my preferences.

-Currently only setup for Ubuntu 16.04.
+Currently setup for Ubuntu 16.04, migrating to Ubuntu 18.04.

 Simply run `install.sh` and follow any prompts that come up.

+NOTE: Below notes about Gnome are being deprecated as I'm switching to KDE

-### Adding Gnome Extensions
+### Adding Gnome Extensions (deprecated)

 This will get you some of the extensions that I prefer to use.